mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 * Contract - The contract term of the customer (Month-to-month, One year, Two year)
 * PaperlessBilling - Whether the customer has paperless billing or not (Yes, No)
 * PaymentMethod - The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))
-* MonthlyCharges - The monthly charge amount
+* MonthlyCharges - The monthly charged amount
 * TotalCharges - The total amount charged to the customer
 * Churn - Whether the customer churned or not (Yes or No).
 This is what we want to predict.